 We love Montreal.
-A long weekend in Montreal is just to enjoy the city – eat, drink local beer, walk and check out art.
+A long weekend in Montreal is just enough to enjoy the best things to do in the city – eat, drink local beer, walk and check out art.

 As we bit into the crunchy yet soft boule from Le Fromentier, we enjoyed a tangible memory of our recent visit to Montreal.